 Sunday Mornings for Children and Families

 Nurseries and 4-yr-old PreK classes – Redeemer is blessed to have an infant and toddler nursery, a nursery for 2 & 3 year olds, and a 4-yr-old PreK class.
 Nurseries are open every Sunday during the 9 and 11 AM masses, as well as the 1PM Spanish mass.
 The 4-yr-old PreK class is open during the 9 AM service, as well as the 1PM Spanish service, throughout the academic year.
 While there is professional staff in both nurseries, they depend on a great deal of volunteer help.
-The preschool class staffed by trained volunteers.
+The preschool class staffed by professional staff and trained volunteers.
 Beepers are available to parents to keep contact with little ones.
 Redeemer’s nurseries are specifically “well baby” spaces.
 All staff and volunteers who work with children and youth at Redeemer have been screened, and have completed “Safeguarding God’s Children” training.

 Sunday School -Sunday School classes, essential as families and the church partner to foster faith that sticks, take place throughout the academic year for all children from 10:10 to 10:45 on Sunday mornings.
 Grades K-3 meet in the Church School wing (beside the Bell Tower), and grades 4 and 5 meet in the classrooms above Gillespie Hall.
 Classes are also offered during the 1PM Spanish mass.
 Click here to register for Sunday School.